HOME Register

 Vocabulary:

-fast food: compound noun. foods prepared in advance and preserved using chemical in most cases; or foods served over the counter after cooked on premises.
+fast food: compound noun.
+Foods prepared in advance and preserved using chemical in most cases; or foods served over the counter after cooked on premises.
 "I eat Chinese fast food a lot."
 "Fast food is not good for you."

 What'd: What do

-low-fat: adjective. decreased fat in food
+low-fat: adjective.
+Decreased fat in food

-extra: adjective. in addition. additional.
+extra: adjective.
+In addition. additional.
 I had an extra pen so I gave it to Sam."

 Go up

-diet coke: coke that contains artificial sugar
+diet coke: compound noun.
+Coke that contains artificial sugar

-at once: adverb. immediately.
+at once: adverb.
+Immediately.
 I called my secretary and she answered the phone at once.

 You'll: You will